Chart Color Schemes

 An assessment of population growth drivers in Clayfield reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, as of Nov 2025, Clayfield's estimated population is around 11,801.
+Based on ABS population updates and AreaSearch validation, the estimated population of Clayfield as of Feb 2026 is around 11,801.
 This reflects an increase of 904 people since the 2021 Census, which reported a population of 10,897.
-The change was inferred from AreaSearch's resident population estimate of 11,773 following examination of the latest ERP data release by the ABS in June 2024 and an additional 40 validated new addresses since the Census date.
-This level of population equates to a density ratio of 4,214 persons per square kilometer, placing Clayfield (SA2) within the top 10% nationally assessed by AreaSearch.
-The area's 8.3% growth since census is within 1.4 percentage points of the national average of 9.7%, indicating competitive growth fundamentals.
-Population growth was primarily driven by overseas migration contributing approximately 84.0% of overall population gains during recent periods.
+The current resident population estimate by AreaSearch is 11,773, following examination of the latest ERP data release by the ABS in June 2024 and an additional 39 validated new addresses since the Census date.
+This results in a density ratio of 4,214 persons per square kilometer, placing Clayfield in the top 10% of national locations assessed by AreaSearch.
+The suburb's 8.3% growth since census is within 1.6 percentage points of the national average (9.9%), indicating competitive growth fundamentals.
+Overseas migration contributed approximately 84.0% of overall population gains during recent periods in Clayfield.

 AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
-However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections for each age cohort, released in 2023 using 2022 data.
-Moving forward, demographic trends suggest a population increase just below the median of Australian statistical areas by 2041.
-The Clayfield statistical area (Lv2) is expected to increase by 833 persons by this year, reflecting an overall increase of 6.8% over the 17 years.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
+However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
+Looking ahead, demographic trends suggest a population increase just below the median of Australian statistical areas by 2041, with Clayfield expected to increase by 826 persons over the next 17 years, reflecting an increase of 6.8% in total.

 Frequently Asked Questions - Population